tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Term Name** c6b705fc-7cf8-4af1-88ab-7a38d85f7109
 * **Modified** 2024-01-29

-(Once accepted into BDQ, these properties would be combined to form the fully qualified Term IRI for the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933) and the Term Version IRI for a particular version of the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933-2024-07-24))
+(Once accepted into BDQ, these properties would be combined to form the fully qualified Term [IRI](<../../index.md#iri> "Internationalized Resource Identifier is an internet protocol standard which builds on the Uniform Resource Identifier (URI) protocol by greatly expanding the set of permitted characters.") for the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933) and the Term Version IRI for a particular version of the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933-2024-07-24))

 See also: [Key to bdqtest: Vocabulary Terms](../list/bdqtest/index.md#18-key-to-vocabulary-terms-normative) in the bdqtest: term-list document.